POST-DOCTORAL FELLOWSHIPS

 WHAT IS A POST-DOCTORAL FELLOWSHIP?

-A Post-Doctoral Fellowship (PDF) is intended to provide an opportunity for early career researchers to consolidate their PhDs through developing publications, their networks, and their research and professional skills.
+A Post-Doctoral Fellowship (PDF) is intended to provide an opportunity for early career researchers to consolidate their PhDs through developing publications, their networks, and their research and professional skills and preparing them for the next stage of their research careers.

 WHAT IS ON OFFER?